Please read our important disclaimers before using this content

 - Admit what you can ("Yes, we argued about finances—many couples do")

-- Deny clearly what's false ("I never raised my hand to her or threatened her")
+- Deny clearly what's false ("I never raised my hand to the petitioner or threatened them")

 - Reference evidence ("My text that day shows I suggested we talk after cooling down")